Trump says he called Schumer to broker deal with Democrats for ‘a great HealthCare Bill’

 — Donald J. Trump (@realDonaldTrump) October 7, 2017

-Schumer responded, saying he was willing to work with Trump to "improve the existing health care system," but not to "repeal and replace" the Affordable Care Act, former president Barack Obama's signature 2010 health-care law.
+Schumer responded, saying he was willing to work with Trump to "improve the existing health care system" but not to "repeal and replace" the Affordable Care Act, former president Barack Obama's signature 2010 health-care law.

 "The president wanted to make another run at repeal and replace and I told the president that's off the table," Schumer said in a statement.
 "If he wants to work together to improve the existing health care system, we Democrats are open to his suggestions.
 A good place to start might be the Alexander-Murray negotiations that would stabilize the system and lower costs."